monikkinom/wimm/README.md

 A financial status updation and retrieval php based api endpoint.

 Originally created for Innoz's 55444.in service : http://55444.in/apps/wimm/
-A user would text 55444 and the message would be forwarded to the api point which would then work on the data.
+A user would text 55444 and the message would be forwarded to the api endpoint which would then work on the data.
 Wrote this back in 2013 when I began with php development.

 ## App Details